anokta/barelymusician/README.md

 // Set an instrument note on.
 //
-// The note pitch is centered around the reference frequency and measured in octaves.
+// The note pitch is expressed in octaves relative to middle C as the center frequency.
 Fractional
 // note values adjust the frequency logarithmically to ensure equally perceived pitch intervals
 // within each octave.
 constexpr float kC4Pitch = 0.0f;